micahvandegrift/micahvandegrift.github.io/CV.md

 ====================
 2018-2019 | Fulbright-Schuman Research Scholar

-> This winter (Sep.
-2018 - Feb.
-2019) I will serve as the Fulbright-Schuman Innovation Scholar studying open research policies and infrastructure in Maastricht - The Netherlands, the birthplace of the European Union, and at the Royal Danish Library in Copenhagen, Denmark.
+> Conducted research on open science policies and infrastructure in Europe, hosted by Maastricht University Libraries in The Netherlands and the Royal Danish Library/University of Copenhagen in Denmark.
+> All materials and outputs from the fellowship are collected and available on at [https://osf.io/254vf/](https://osf.io/254vf/)

 2017 | Participant in the inaugural Association of Research Libraries Digital Scholarship Institute.